-The National Institute for Health Innovation (NIHI) is a University of Auckland Research Institute that exists to enable the best decisions to be made about the delivery of healthcare, the technology to support that care delivery and the prevention and management of disease.
-NIHI provides the independent evidence that supports individuals, communities, clinicians, service planners, funders and policy makers to 'get it right'.
+The National Institute for Health Innovation (NIHI) is a leading New Zealand research institute with a focus on prevention and management of common serious diseases and effective healthcare.
+We provide independent scientific evidence that supports individuals, communities, clinicians, and policy makers to 'get it right'.

 With research programmes on addictions, nutrition, physical activity, heart health and health technology, NIHI undertakes research on effective delivery of healthcare, technologies to support care delivery and the prevention and management of chronic disease.

 At NIHI we measure our success by our contribution to improving people's health in New Zealand and around the globe.

 Breakfast cereals substantially contribute to daily energy and nutrient intakes among children.
 In New Zealand, new regulations are currently being phased to restrict nutrition and health claims to products that meet certain 'healthy' criteria.
 This study investigated the difference in nutritional quality, labelling and promotion between 'healthy' and 'less healthy' breakfast cereals, and between breakfast cereals intended for children compared with other breakfast cereals on the New Zealand market.